andrew/ultimate-awesome/README.md

 - [awesome-integration](https://github.com/stn1slv/awesome-integration) - A curated list of awesome system integration software and resources.
 - [Awesome-Novel-Class-Discovery](https://github.com/JosephKJ/Awesome-Novel-Class-Discovery) - A list of papers that studies Novel Class Discovery.
 - [awesome-microservice](https://github.com/wanghaisheng/awesome-microservice) - A curated list of Microservice resources .
+- [ml-systems-papers](https://github.com/byungsoo-oh/ml-systems-papers) - Curated collection of papers in machine learning systems.
 - [awesome-recruitment](https://github.com/Sjamilla/awesome-recruitment) - List of my favourite recruitment things 💫.
+- [awesome-llm-time-series](https://github.com/xiyuanzh/awesome-llm-time-series) - Tracking papers, datasets, and models of "large language model (LLM) for time series".
 - [awesome-a2a](https://github.com/ai-boost/awesome-a2a) - Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place.
+- [awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.
 - [awesome-devops](https://github.com/awesome-soft/awesome-devops) - A curated list of awesome softwares for Devops.
-- [awesome-llm-time-series](https://github.com/xiyuanzh/awesome-llm-time-series) - Tracking papers, datasets, and models of "large language model (LLM) for time series".
 - [awesome-agi-agents](https://github.com/yzfly/awesome-agi-agents) - 🤖 Awesome list of AGI Agents.
 Agents 精选资源合集.
 - [awesome-ai-summerschool](https://github.com/hazratali/awesome-ai-summerschool) - A list of summer schools on Artificial Intelligence, Machine Learning, and Healthcare.
-- [awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.
 - [Awesome-Prompting-on-Vision-Language-Model](https://github.com/JindongGu/Awesome-Prompting-on-Vision-Language-Model) - This repo lists relevant papers summarized in our survey paper:  A Systematic Survey of Prompt Engineering on Vision-Language Foundation Models.
 - [awesome-rtc-hacking](https://github.com/EnableSecurity/awesome-rtc-hacking) - A list of awesome resources related to security and hacking of VoIP, WebRTC and VoLTE.
 - [Vehicle_reID-Collection](https://github.com/layumi/Vehicle_reID-Collection) - :red_car: the collection of vehicle re-ID papers, datasets. :red_car:.